 This city is full of adventures, which is why it’s so tough to think of leaving Hong Kong.
 Hong Kong Disneyland was on the top of our list just because it’s what you have to do in the city – especially with an annual pass and an enthusiastic toddler!
 Just as importantly, go for that last challenging hike, that last lingering drink in your favourite pub, that last taste of steaming dumplings and that last gorgeous sunset on the beach…

 12. Last-Minute Shopping

-Which leads us on to this next point.
+This leads us to this next point.
 It never hurts to shop and Hong Kong is filled with treasures!
 I bought lots of local art and Chinese lampshades only because my shipping container had tons of space.
 Also, I loved visiting the Night Market because it was so convenient (I lived just a street away), so I made a pitstop there quite often as well.

 13. Clean Your Home

-When we walked into our beautiful home at The Coronation, it was in pristine condition because we were the first tenants.
+When we walked into our beautiful home, it was in pristine condition because we were the first tenants.
 We always took care of our apartment as if it were our own and while leaving, we tidied it up so the next family could enjoy the place as much as we did.

 14. Saying Goodbye

 When you’re an expat in the city and away from your home, you tend to build strong relationships with people you meet.
 I have noticed that in Hong Kong, you become a part of many different social circles — friends from work, your apartment complex, fellow-mummies, expats from your own country, Hong Kong locals who you lean on and so on.
 Being a baker, I had another set of people whom I had to say goodbye and thank you to — my loyal clients.
 Goodbyes are important so make sure to take your time saying bye to friends and well-wishers.